AnniecTW/Notes/LeetCode/Tree/230. Kth Smallest Element in a BST/README.md

 Follow up: If the BST is modified often (i.e., we can do insert and delete operations) and you need to find the kth smallest frequently, how would you optimize?

+Ans:
+If we need to find the kth smallest element while insert and delete operations occurs often, a good approach is to augment the tree nodes with additional information.<br>
+We can maintain a `left_count` field in each node, which keeps track of the number of nodes in its left subtree.<br>
+When inserting or deleting nodes, we update this field.<br>
+- If `k == left_count + 1`, the current node is the kth smallest.
+- If `k <= left_count + 1`, recursively search the left subtree.
+- Otherwise, search the right subtree with `k - left_count - 1`.<br>

+With this augmentation, all operations, including insertion, deletion, and findKthSmallest, can be done in O(logN) time on a balanced BST.<br>

 ### Implement